vyanev1/baby-cry-detection/README.md

 The aim is to automatically recognize a baby crying while sleeping.

-This is done by implementing a machine learning algorithm on a Raspberry Pi.
+This is done by implementing a Support Vector Machine (SVM) learning algorithm on a Raspberry Pi.
 The idea is to train a model on a computer and to deploy it on Raspberry Pi, which is used to record a signal and use the model to predict if it is a baby cry or not.

 ### Code organisation